mui/toolpad/docs/data/toolpad/core/components/account/account.md

 The underlying `signInButton`, `signOutButton` and `iconButton` components can be customized by passing in `slotProps` to the `Account` component.

-Labels for the sign in and sign out buttons through the `localeText` prop.
+Labels for the sign in and sign out buttons can be customized through the `localeText` prop.

 {{"demo": "AccountCustom.js", "bg": "outlined" }}